Skip to main content

 This "Heneral Luna" page on Facebook (now even called Heneral Lunatic since the ideas spelled are lunacy at their finest) can be easily debunked with proper research.
 We also have the Philippine Anti-Fascist League (PAFL) with its idiotic leftist memes and support for the late terrorist Jose Maria Sison.
 I could share this meme that the founder made (who I heard is just a clueless youngster from Cavite, I think his name is Joshua Nadura) along with some of his pals.
 I can't name the others and some of them are using obviously fake accounts or using fake names with their real photos.

-Above is a meme that says that people should support national industrialization.
+Above is a meme (by the Philippine Anti-Fascist League) that says that people should support national industrialization.
 That's the process of transferring private companies to government control.
 Wait, I thought they hated the first Marcos Regime under the late Ferdinand E. Marcos Sr.?
-They promote the idea that FDI means foreign direct imperialism instead of foreign direct investment.
+They promote the idea that FDI means foreign direct investment, rather than foreign direct imperialism.
 A simple lookup in the dictionary shows that imperialism and investment are two different words.
 Are the people behind those claims clueless or purposely lying for their own convenience?
 If they say that FDI must be shut off then they must answer, "Where will Filipinos find the parts that are proudly Filipino-made?"
 I found the answer of another boomer who said that the Philippines should just learn to do everything itself because it's not Singapore, Malaysia, Vietnam, or Taiwan and that it's a "unique country".
 I heard that argument many times but one must ask, "Has it helped the Philippines?"

 Some people quote the late Lee Kuan Yew when it comes to the Marcoses but fail to quote the rest (read here).
 What they may have missed is LKY's December 1980 speech which addresses the stupidity of trying to make any country do everything themselves: